Clay Wright

 Clay Wright is a professional whitewater kayaker and kayak designer.
-He designed a signature "Java" creekboat for Perception Kayaks.
+He designed a signature "Java" creek boat for Perception Kayaks.
 He has appeared in 50+ extreme or instructional kayak videos.
 Wright is a pioneer in creekboating (with 1st descents in 11 states and 5 countries) and playboating (inventor of the loop, a fundamental trick in the sport).
 He has won many freestyle events and extreme races throughout the world including the first Green River Race in 1996.

-He is a 8-time US Freestyle Team member and won Gold in 1997, 2013, 2017 and 2019 Freestyle World Championships in the Squirt Boat category.
+He is a 10-time US Freestyle Team member and won Gold in 1997, 2013, 2017, 2019 and 2022 Freestyle World Championships in the Squirt Boat category.
 He serves as the ICF Team USA Freestyle coach.